15+ years significant experience in regulatory affairs, or appropriate relevant experience (or advanced degree and 10+ years experience)

 • Prior experience with biologics or vaccines is required.

-PhD/MD in Pharmacy, Chemistry, Biology, Medicine, or similar discipline.
+Advanced degree in Pharmacy, Chemistry, Biology, Medicine, or similar discipline.

 Experience at a large pharmaceutical/vaccines company